What is the carbon tax?

 Petrol and diesel

-At the moment the carbon tax adds around 17 cent to every litre of petrol and diesel.
-Of course this is on top of VAT and excise duty which add another 90 cent or so to a litre of petrol and around 80 cent to a litre of diesel.
+At the moment the carbon tax adds around 16 cent to every litre of petrol and just over 18 cent to a litre of diesel.
+Of course this is on top of VAT, excise duty and the NORA levy which add another 90 cent or so to a litre of petrol and around 80 cent to a litre of diesel.

 What about the business sector?